techvaibhav5/Taskflow/README.md

-# Workflow — Task & Workflow Management System
+# Taskkflow — Task & Workflow Management System

 A full-stack task tracking and team collaboration tool.
 Built with a Spring Boot REST API backend, MySQL for persistence, JWT-based authentication, and a vanilla HTML/CSS/JS frontend